AtharvaTawde/void/README.md

 A search bar to browse through the thousands of tickers out there.
 ![image](https://github.com/AtharvaTawde/void/assets/15206414/6b38ebce-8f97-4356-a0a9-dd4276f3d32a)

-A simple candlestick chart that displays the daily price action.
+A simple candlestick chart that displays the last 70 days of price action.
 ![image](https://github.com/AtharvaTawde/void/assets/15206414/fc386b62-eafb-472e-b941-31287df8b6d2)

 A technical panel to display metrics and their naive interpretations.